Ley789/SimpleRayTracer/Thesis/thesis.md

 logarithmic scene complexity \cite{wald}.

 Ray tracing is usually used for offline rendering due to the fact that it is computationally intense.
-The crucial factors for the ray tracing algorithm
+The crucial factors for ray tracing algorithms
 are:

 * The amount of rays.
-Consider an image with a resolution of 800 x 800, without counting the secondary rays, this lead to a total amount of 640.000 rays.
+Consider an image with a resolution of 800 $\times$ 800, without counting the secondary rays, this lead to a total amount of 640.000 rays.
 Depending on the scene complexity the set of primary rays may only be small part compared to the set of all rays.